MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

       * https://github.com/MetPX/sarracenia/blob/v03_wip/sarracenia/flowcb/poll/noaa_hydrometric.py

-  The ported result sets the new field *retPath* ( retrieval path ) instead of new_dir and new_file fields, and normal processing of the *retPath* field in the notification message will do a good download, no plugin required.
+  The ported result sets the new field *retrievePath* ( retrieval path ) instead of new_dir and new_file fields, and normal processing of the *retrievePath* field in the notification message will do a good download, no plugin required.